LV2 LiteView2

 Why not use the new Access Edge Browser Control?

-The Edge Browser Control exposes four methods and one event.
-As documented by the developer community: "the lack of the Document object is a huge loss" (devhut.net).
+The Edge Browser Control exposes four methods and one event — it has no Document object, so DOM manipulation from VBA is not possible directly.
 LiteView2 provides full DOM access, JS-to-VBA callbacks, PushRecordset, and 59 events.
 See the full comparison.

 Can JavaScript in the HTML page call Access VBA methods?